gravitational/workshop/docker.md

 HOSTNAME=0a0169cdec9a
 ```

-The environment is different from your host environment as well.
+The environment is different from your host environment.
 We can extend environment by passing explicit enviornment variable flag to `docker run`:

 ```bash